yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/openshift.md

   - In the **Name** field, enter ocp-test.
   - Use the **Kube Config** field to select the file that you created in the preceding step.
   - In the **Service Account** field, enter yugabyte-platform-universe-management.
-  - In the **Image Registry** field, use `registry.connect.redhat.com/yugabytedb/yugabyte`.
+  - In the **Image Registry** field, if you are performing Operator-based installation, use  `registry.connect.redhat.com/yugabytedb/yugabyte`, and if you are performing Helm-based installation, use  `quay.io/yugabyte/yugabyte-ubi`
-- Use the **Pull Secret File** field to upload the pull secret you received from Yugabyte Support (note that it is not required if you are using the Red Hat registry).
+- Optionally, use the **Pull Secret File** field to upload the pull secret you received from Yugabyte Support.

 ![OpenShift Provider Config](/images/ee/openshift-cloud-provider-setup.png)